girvel/signer/PLANS.md

 Console-like UI for the thing

+- [x] Hello world
+- [ ] Font
+- [ ] UI: two text input fields, arrow, two buttons
+- [ ] Attach to the service

+- [ ] Thoughts:
   - [ ] docker health checks
   - [ ] update dating: replace /public reference with reference to the frontend
   - [ ] describe justification in the frontend page: assert that someone claimed something at a given date, no server-side storage, secured with modern cryptography
+  - [ ] how to deploy JS?
+  - [ ] made by girvel
+  - [ ] display owner

 ## Deploy